bjhartin/myvideobuzz/README.md

 Due to limitations in the sandboxing of development Roku channels, you can only have one development channel installed at a time.

+### Alternative Installation Method - Windows users

+Download the whole repository [Here (This link will be updated when 1.5 is released)](https://github.com/Protuhj/myvideobuzz/archive/master.zip)
+Edit the \deploy\rokus.txt file and add your Roku device(s) to the file, similar to this example:

+    <Roku IP><space>rokudev:<rokupassword>
+    192.168.1.56 rokudev:rokupassword

+This will upload the myvideobuzz.zip file to the Rokus you provide in the rokus.txt file.

+You can copy the .\deploy\ folder somewhere permanent on your hard drive, and modify the deploy.bat file to change the location of the zip file, by changing the ZIP_LOCATION variable to point to the location of the zip you would like to deploy.

+By doing this, you won't have to edit the rokus.txt in the future when updating your Rokus.

 Advanced
 ========